valentin-llv/Mon-ufr-old/README.md

-# Mon ufr (en)
+# MonUFR (en)

-Mon ufr is an app (PWA) which allow university students of Tours, in France, to quickly acces their class timetable, mails, class content, notes ...
+MonUFR is an app (PWA) which allow university students of Tours, in France, to quickly acces their class timetable, mails, class content, notes ...

 ## Technologies